Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 The final cluster member selection is done using a $g'-r'$ red sequence.
 The fitting routine resembles the one described by \citet{Stott2009}.
 For the determination of the red sequence, we use all bright galaxies whose parameters were determined in section \ref{sec:EllS0} and all quiescent galaxies with $M_{\mathrm{tot}} < 20\,g'\,\mathrm{mag}$ remaining after the previous selection steps.
 Firstly, the median color is determined.
 Then, an orthogonal distance regression of a linear function is performed on all data points within a color interval with a width of five times the median absolute deviation around the previously determined median color.
 In the following iteration steps, this width is defined relative to the linear function determined in the previous step.
 This is iterated five times.
 As the final selection criterion, we chose that the galaxies must not deviate more from the best-fit red sequence than the quadratically combined width of the intrinsic width and the width introduced by the statistical scatter of the data points.
 Based on the scatter of the high-S/N data points of the bright elliptical and S0 galaxies, we estimate the intrinsic half-width (hw) of the red sequence to be 0.06\,mag.
-The statistical scatter is estimated via the mean aperture color error of the apparent magnitude bins spanning each a range of $1\,g'\,\mathrm{mag}$.
-Note, that this takes only the statistical broadening of the red sequence due to larger errors at the faint end into account, but not a potential real broadening of the red sequence at the faint end.
+The statistical scatter is estimated via the mean aperture color error of the apparent magnitude bins, each spanning a range of $1\,g'\,\mathrm{mag}$.
+Note that this takes only the statistical broadening of the red sequence due to larger errors at the faint end into account, but not a potential real broadening of the red sequence at the faint end.
 The selection limits ($l_i$) of each such magnitude bin are given by:

-where $a$ is the slope of the best-fit red sequence and $b$ is the offset.
-Then, third-degree polynomials are fitted to the upper and lower limits which gives a smooth selection criterion.
+where $a$ is the slope of the best-fit red sequence, and $b$ is the offset.
+Then, third-degree polynomials are fitted to the upper and lower limits, which give a smooth selection criterion.